gilliangold/cpsc484-group32/README.md

 Ben Sterling (bgs37)
 - Created the results, multiplayer results, reward choice, and reward pet screens.
+- Implemented the utilization of spatial data for switching between images on the reward pages in the backend
 - Contributed to writing the README file.
 - Collaborated on TV display debugging and testing.

+Graditude Statement: I personally struggled with the implementing languages/systems, but Cathy and Gillian were patient while I was learning, and both individually took the time out to teach me things I didn't understand and took extra looks over my code.
+They went above and beyond in supporting me, and I really appreciated it!

 Cathy Li (sl2857)
 - Created the exercise screens with different activities (stretch/breathe) and player modes (single/multiple).